Blizzard/api-wow-docs/README.md

 * *appearance* A map of values that describes the face, features and helm/cloak display preferences and attributes.

-* *companions* A list of all of the non-combat pets obtained by the character.

 * *mounts* A list of all of the mounts obtained by the character.

+* *pets* A list of the battle pets obtained by the character.

+* *petSlots* Data about the current battle pet slots on this characters account.

-* *pets* A list of all of the combat pets obtained by the character.
+* *hunterPets* A list of all of the combat pets obtained by the character.

 * *achievements* A map of achievement data including completion timestamps and criteria information.